asingh275/Tic-Tac-Toe/README.md

 };
 ```
 After that the client:
-- Updates the game status message ("You win" or "You Lose") with the message sent by the server.
+-- Updates the game status message ("You win" or "You Lose") with the message sent by the server.
-- Updates the players scoreboard.
+-- Updates the players scoreboard.
-- Posts the match information to the database
+-- Posts the match information to the database

-<br><br>
 - move-made

 `move-made` event is a server response when a player makes an allowed move.